-When I think of summer grilling at it’s finest, pollo asado is where it’s at for me.
+When I think of roast chicken at it’s finest, pollo asado is where it’s at for me.
 Classic flavors like garlic and citrus combine to make the juiciest and more tender chicken you’ll ever eat.
 This recipe is so simple yet so flavorful (and it’s easy on the wallet too).
-So if you’re ready to put a Latin twist on your standard grilled chicken recipe, try my recipe for citrus-marinated Latin grilled chicken.
+So if you’re ready to put a Latin twist on your standard roast chicken recipe, try my recipe for Puerto Rican roast chicken.

 What Ingredients Do You Need To Make Pollo Asado?